queilawithaQ/documentation/_basic/languages-frameworks/nodejs.md

 ## Notes And Known Issues

-Due to Node.js version issues, you may find it helpful to test your commands with different versions via an [SSH debug session]({{ site.baseurl }}{% link _basic/builds-and-configuration/ssh-access.md %}) if tests are running differently on Codeship compared to your local machine.
+Due to Node.js version issues, you may find it helpful to test your commands with different versions via an [SSH debug session]({{ site.baseurl }}{% link _basic/builds-and-configuration/ssh-access.md %}) if tests are running differently on CodeShip compared to your local machine.

 ### Running grunt